Seasonal Planning for Travel to the Galápagos Islands

 Spring (March through May) - Rainy Season Brings Abundant Marine Life

-Spring in the Galapágos Islands brings both heat and humidity, with colder waters perfect for snorkeling and diving.
-The season starts with warm weather and rainfall, with temperatures around 80-88 °F (27-31 °C) in March, and lower temperatures around 72-75 °F (22-24 °C) toward May.
+Spring in the Galápagos Islands brings heat and humidity, with colder waters perfect for snorkeling and diving.
+The season starts with warm weather and rainfall, with temperatures around 80-88°F (27-31°C) in March and lower temperatures around 72-75 °F (22-24 °C) toward May.
 You can expect more rain during the first half of spring due to the peak of the rainy season, which slowly disappears as summer starts approaching.
 However, rain showers are only occasional, followed by bright blue skies.
 If you want to avoid the height of the rainy season, plan your trip closer to the end of spring.

 During this time of year, you will see a lot of animals and birds nesting, such as penguins, greater flamingos, and flightless cormorants.
 There is also a dramatic event that takes place between the hawks and the giant tortoises.
 As the tortoise eggs start to hatch, the hawks try to steal the hatchlings away, and there is a good chance for you to witness this natural spectacle.

-The waved albatross returns to the islands, particularly Española Island, and on Isabela and Fernandina Islands, you will find an abundance of penguin families.
-Visit Punta Vicente Roca Isabela which holds amazing sights during this time, and take the opportunity to snap great photos as the skies become bright blue after the rain.
+The waved albatross returns to the islands, particularly Isla Española, and on Isabela and Fernandina Islands, you will find an abundance of penguin families.
+Visit Punta Vicente Roca Isabela, which holds amazing sights during this time, and take the opportunity to snap great photos as the skies become bright blue after the rain.
 Spring is also the time to see baby land iguanas and green sea turtles as they emerge along the shores.

-You will be likely to come across mating sea lions and new sea lion pups greeting the world.
-In the port of Puerto Ayora, Galapágos sea lions take their afternoon siestas on a bench rather than the beach.
+You will likely come across mating sea lions and new pups greeting the world.
+In the port of Puerto Ayora, Galápagos sea lions take their afternoon siestas on a bench rather than the beach.
 As summer approaches, the rains decline, and temperatures slightly drop, you can enjoy full-day land-based activities and adventures.
 It is an ideal time to enjoy hiking, mountain biking, and follow Charles Darwin's footsteps on a guided tour.